Data Centers in Billings

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not established locally.
-The majority of traffic exchange is handled privately between carriers or routed through major peering centers in Denver.
+Internet Exchange Points (IXPs): Public peering is limited in Billings.
+Most network interconnection is handled privately between carriers or routed through major IXPs in Denver.

 Power Analysis

-Montana's power profile is a primary driver for data center operations in Billings, defined by low costs and a favorable generation mix.
+Montana's power landscape is a key advantage for data center operators, offering very low costs and a favorable generation mix.

 Market Access, Business & Tax Climate